July 9-13, 2018

 Preparing Students for Advanced Placement® Calculus AB: Revised

 AP 507.300 Gail Kaplan

 This session will help teachers to effectively teach an AP Calculus AB course and prepare their students for success on the AP exam.
 Participants will review the content, themes, and structure of the AP Calculus AB curriculum and focus on effective teaching strategies and learning activities that will lead to their students' success on the exam.
 Calculus AB is primarily concerned with developing the students’ understanding of the concepts of calculus and providing experience with its methods and applications.
 The course emphasizes a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
-Using the unifying themes of derivatives, integrals, limits, approximation, and applications and modeling, the course becomes a cohesive whole.
-In 2016 – 2017, the College Board revised the AP Calculus AB curriculum.
-This course will provide information and strategies to help teachers prepare their students to perform well on the redesigned examination.
+Through the use of the unifying themes of derivatives, integrals, limits, approximation, and applications and modeling, the course becomes a cohesive whole.
+With the upcoming changes (2016-2017) in the revised AP Calculus AB curriculum, this course will provide information and strategies that help teachers prepare their students to perform well on the redesigned examination.

 Preparing Students for Advanced Placement® Chemistry